K4rakara/awestore/README.md

 This library is built off the concept of _stores_ from [Svelte](https://svelte.dev).
-A store is a simple table that can be subscribed to, notifying intrested parties whenever the _stored_ value changes.
+A store is a simple table that can be subscribed to, notifying interested parties whenever the _stored_ value changes.
 Heres simple example:

 ```lua